george-hawkins/japanese/README.md

 The Nintendo 3DS seems to have been great for apps that teach you kanji (see this [video](https://www.youtube.com/watch?v=Negh7VkFRVE) from _Game Gengo_).
 However, few seems to have survived into the Switch era - the only ones I could find were [Kanji Exam Smart Preparation](https://store-jp.nintendo.com/item/software/D70010000057667) and [Nobita's Kanji Strategy](https://store-jp.nintendo.com/item/software/D70010000033205).

+Note: to buy apps, like Kanji Exam Smart Preparation, that are only available on the Japanese Nintendo store, you'll have to create a Japan-specific account but you don't need a Japanese credit card or VPN (as you do e.g. for Amazon Japan).
+See about 1m 5s into this [video](https://www.youtube.com/watch?v=8KElg6pEPvk) for more details.

 So, there are many normal games that you can play in Japanese.
 However, _good_ games designed to actively teach you Japanese seem fairly rare.
 An indy game that attempts this and has had good reviews form _Game Gengo_ and others is [Wagotabi](https://www.wagotabi.com/).

 Overcoming procrastination/avoidance